Political Desk

-Political Desk is a South Korean news program airing on JTBC.
+Political Desk was a South Korean news program airing on JTBC.
 It has a lighthearted, sometimes satirical, approach to political events in South Korea.
 It is presented by Lee Sang-bok, with Cho Ik-shin, Shin Hye-won, Ryu Jeong-hwa, Park Joon-woo and Baek Da-hye.
 It airs Monday to Friday at 16:30 KST.

 History and format

 Origins

 Kim Pil-kyu had the idea of producing a political newscast, and he drew a cartoon about it, which was posted on the show's official Twitter account.
 Originally called Report!
 Political Meeting at 4:00, it premiered on April 7, 2014.
 It was presented by Choi Sang-yeon, with Oh Dae-young, Yang Won-bo, Nam Gung-wook and Lee Sung-dae on the panel representing the ruling party, National Assembly, the Blue House, and the opposition, respectively.
 Kim initially produced this show before being tapped to produce and host JTBC Newsroom's Fact Check segment later that year.
 He then became the main anchor of the show's weekend edition following Jeon Jin-bae's departure.